everdrone/grab/README.md

 # Usage

-Let's start fresh.
 Run the following command to generate a new configuration file in the current directory

 ```
 grab config generate
 ```

-The file `grab.hcl` should be located in your home directory, or in any parent directory from where you will call the command.
+> **Note**

-The language of the file is [Hashicorp Configuration Language](https://github.com/hashicorp/hcl)
+> Grab's configuration file uses [Hashicorp's HCL](https://github.com/hashicorp/hcl).

-Read more about the configuration options [here](#configuration)
+> You can always refer to their specification for topics not covered by the documentation in this repo.

 Once you're happy with your configuration, you can check if everything is ok by running